 4) Never under any circumstances agree to a first date where her friends are present.
 Unless you’re up to the task of impressing five chicks—two of whom are fat and angry—you’re walking into a minefield.

 5) Never mention the word “Mom,” no matter what the context.
-It’s the trigger word for dependence and desperation.
+It’s the trigger word for dependency and desperation.

-6) Don’t try and be romantic.
-Never take her to a quiet/quaint/soothing restaurant or bar, no matter what stupid-ass advice your female friends gave you.
+6) Unless you have some serious experience under your belt, don’t try and be romantic.
+Avoid quiet, quaint, or soothing places–no matter what stupid-ass advice your female friends gave you.
 As with any scenario, having other attractive people around–especially female–will make women feel less special, thus making them more attainable and vulnerable.
 So go somewhere semi-happening, but nowhere too noisy where you have to yell at each other like apes (For those living in Southern California, Yardhouse is the perfect spot for a first date).